 Normally whiteflies become a problem when their natural predators, such as ladybugs, are not present in the area.
 This can happen for many reasons, ranging from pesticide use to bad weather.

-Controlling whiteflies in the garden become difficult without the help from their natural predators; therefore, making sure that the area is good for their predators is important.
+Controlling whiteflies in the garden becomes difficult without help from their natural predators.
+Therefore, making sure that the area is good for their predators is important.
 Whitefly predators include:

-Using these beneficial insects are the best way how to kill whiteflies.
+Using these beneficial insects are the best way to kill whiteflies.